 Neither A.A. as a whole nor any A.A.
 Group ought to enter any other activity than straight A.A.
-As groups, we cannot endorse, finance or form an alliance with any other cause, however good....
-But, if these projects are constructive and non-controversial in character, A.A. members are free to engage in them without criticism if they act as individuals only, and are careful of the A.A. name (Dangers in Linking A.A..., 1947).
+As groups, we cannot endorse. finance or form an alliance with any other cause, however good if these But. projects are and constructive noncontroversial in character, A.A. members are free to engage in them without criticism if they act as individuals only, and are careful of the A.A. name (Dangers in Linking A.A...., 1947).